Sleepydragn1/twitchAFK/README.md

 **A warning:** Never use Help > About Firefox.
 Mozilla takes this as a cue to ignore your user settings and shove the latest update down your throat.

 6. [Configure SlimerJS's variables to point to your new Firefox installation.](https://docs.slimerjs.org/current/installation.html#configuring-slimerjs)
-7. Configure the twitchAFKConfig.js file and ensure you've set your Twitch username and password correctly.
+7. *(Optional)* Add SlimerJS' install folder to your PATH variable.
+If you want to use SlimerJS without specifying its location every time, this is a neccessary step.
+Further, all of the example commands listed below assume you've done so.
+[If you're unfamiliar with the process, this is a good Windows-based guide to it.](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)
+8. Fill out the `exports.username` and `exports.password` fields in twitchAFKConfig.js to reflect your Twitch account's username and password.
+While you're there, you'll probably want to customize the rest of the configuration file to fit your specific needs.

 **A plea:** Please, please, *please* be contentious of other chat-goers and the streamer themselves when setting the ChatSpamRate options.
 Never set them below 2 minutes, and preferrably have them set higher than that.
 Nobody likes spam, and we're only really using it here to make it look like we're home.

-8. Run `slimerjs -CreateProfile [SlimerJS profile name]` to create a profile for the script to use.
+9. Run `slimerjs -CreateProfile [SlimerJS profile name]` to create a profile for the script to use.
 Ex: `slimerjs -CreateProfile twitchAFK`
-9. Fill out the `exports.username` and `exports.password` fields in twitchAFKConfig.js to reflect your Twitch account's credentials.
-While you're there, you'll probably want to customize the rest of the configuration file to fit your specific needs.
-10. The first time you run the script, you may need to fill out a CAPTCHA, complete two factor authentication, or verify your account via some other means. **As such, you'll want to run the script without the --headless flag initially.** Ex: `slimerjs -P twitchAFK twitchAFK.js sleepydragn1`.
-If you do run into one of these authentication stumbling blocks (assuming you have `exports.furtherAuthDetection` enabled), the console will note "further authentication required," and the script will give you time to complete that authentication.
-After that, as long as you're using a profile, twitchAFK should stay logged in and require no further user input, allowing you to run it headless if you so choose.
+10. Run the script without the --headless flag initially (ex: `slimerjs -P twitchAFK twitchAFK.js sleepydragn1`), and verify that it's working.
+You may need to fill out a CAPTCHA, complete two factor authentication, or verify your account via some other means for this first run.
+If you do run into one of these authentication stumbling blocks, assuming that you have `exports.furtherAuthDetection` enabled, the console will note "further authentication required," and the script will give you time to complete that authentication.
+After this, as long as you're using that same profile, twitchAFK should stay logged in and require no further user input.

 ## Command-line Syntax
 The basic command to use the script is: